warmwaffles/timetracker/QUICK_REFERENCE.md

 - Running tasks include current time in duration calculations
 - Time format: hours and minutes only (e.g., "3hr 17m")
 - All commands support task names with spaces
+- Use `edit` command to fix mistakes or adjust time entries after the fact